petterssonb/yt-mp3-converter-py/README.md

 For setting up the dependencies and configuring the Spotify API, follow the steps in the [Setup Guide](/guides/setup-guide.md).

+## Disclaimer

+This tool is intended for personal use only.
+Please ensure that you have the legal right to download any content and that you comply with YouTube's Terms of Service and all applicable copyright laws.

 ## LICENSE

 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.